Hedgehog's Dilemma (Neon Genesis Evangelion): Themes

-The main theme of "A Transfer" and "Hedgehog's Dilemma" is interpersonal communication.
-No battle against an Angel is presented in the episode, which is entirely focused on the psychology of the characters instead.
-Cannarsi and Yūichirō Oguro, the editor of supplemental materials included in the Japanese edition of the series, noticed Evangelion characters have communication difficulties, except for Kensuke, who shows great communication skills in the episode.
-Kensuke takes advantage of his dialectical skills with his classmates Toji and Shinji in "Hedgehog's Dilemma", but they described his communicative ability as a defense mechanism that could mask loneliness and inner fragility.
-Walter Veit in Psychology Today compared Shinji's behavior to Jean-Paul Sartre's existentialist concept of bad faith and Albert Camus's "philosophical suicide" for his passivity and his submissive attitude.
-During the episode, Shinji flees from reality and listens to music with his Sony Digital Audio Tape, constantly repeating tracks 25 and 26; Carl Gustav Horn, editor of the English edition of the Evangelion manga, linked the tracks to the last two episodes of Evangelion, which close the series in an interrogative style.
+Shinji must find the fine line between duty and personal desire in the episode.
+He tries to explain himself to Misato, but to his surprise she relents and relieves him of all responsibility.
+Shinji then flees from Nerv and listens to music with his Sony Digital Audio Tape in a train, constantly repeating tracks 25 and 26; Carl Gustav Horn, editor of the English edition of the Neon Genesis Evangelion manga, linked the tracks to the last two episodes of Evangelion, which close the series in an interrogative style.
 For writer Philip Brophy, Shinji listens to his DAT "as if to soothe his own debilitating PTSD state".
-According to writer Claudio Cordella, since Shinji "is living an unsuistainable situation for him, he has a rejection reaction with hallucinatory states".
-In the following scenes, Shinji is overcome by a panick attack; everything turns red with the sounds of cicadas, orchestral murmur, and reverberant sirens.
+According to writer Claudio Cordella, since Shinji "is living an unsustainable situation for him, he has a rejection reaction with hallucinatory states".
+In an interview with Gainax member Yasuhiro Takeda, Anno also argued that Shinji's refusal reflects a normal reaction to the situation, while everyone else—including his father—belongs to "a group of madmen".
+In the following scenes, Shinji is overcome by a panic attack; everything turns red with the sounds of cicadas, orchestral murmur, and reverberant sirens.
 According to Philip Brophy, "this is the noise of the world he is actively suppressing: the presence of others, the closeness of friends, the touch of Rei".
 Brophy also noted that Shinji's voice is noticeably different in the episode, with a calmer, higher-pitched, breathy sound, echoing Rei Ayanami.
+During Shinji's escape, Misato and Ritsuko argue about Evangelion's pilots.
+According to writer Zachary Veber, they "make the utilitarian decision that it's worth burdening fourteen-year-olds with irreversible psychological trauma to save humanity", as they pragmatically decide that the end justifies the means.